 PEBC Exam Syllabus.

-Below is a bit of information about the PEBC Exam syllabus, otherwise known as the "PEBC Blueprint".
+Below is a brief summary of the PEBC Exam syllabus, otherwise known as the "PEBC Blueprint".
 For more specific details about how the exam is conducted have a look at our PEBC Exam details page.

-The PEBC Syllabus, is compiled from essential knowledge that the Pharmacy Examining Board of Canada deems a requirement for a licensed Canadian Pharmacist.
-These requirements often change as the profession has progresses, however, some core factors have remained common:
+The PEBC Syllabus, is compiled from the essential knowledge that the Pharmacy Examining Board of Canada deems a requirement for a licensed Canadian Pharmacist.
+These requirements often change as the profession progresses, however, some core factors have remained common throughout the years:

 - Pharmacogenetics (new addition)